VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 Once the two auto-attacks are done, the Tanks will swap.

 Next is **Akh Morn’s Edge**, hitting 5 times.
 Check *Dragon-king Thordan* for **Fire's Edge** or **Ice's Edge** and move into your tower.
 Tanks in the tower behind the boss for 2 players.
 The rest of light parties into 3 players towers.
 Remember to stand in or outside the boss hitbox before the first hit, then you can move a bit middle to catch the heals.
-> An alternative way to do it is to have one Tank in a tower with his invulnerabilty, the second Tank in another tower with all his mitigation on and the rest of the group in the last tower.
+> An alternative way to do it is to have one Tank in a tower with his invulnerability, the second Tank in another tower with all his mitigation on and the rest of the group in the last tower.

 **Trinity** is making a come back, this time the third auto-attacks will be taken by the Ranged DPS.